quantinuum-dev/qulacs-bridge/README.md

 ## Usage

-This library requires that QULACAS_PATH is set and points at the direction of a qulacs install.
+This library requires that QULACS_PATH is set and points at the direction of a qulacs install.

 Additionally you will need to include a `build.rs` in your project that provides the -fopenmp flag to your linker.